Many are the people who can catch fish. Few are the people to fish with before you die… Kiwi is one such person.

 After 10 months of great fishing and interesting experiences (a man never commits another man’s best stories to writing… you’ll have to ask Kiwi about these yourself), Van Leeuwen was off to fish at Choate’s operation in Guatemala.

 That was 2002.
 In 2005, Choate’s operation shut down but Kiwi stayed in country and kept fishing.
+If you plan on going offshore fishing while in the Galapagos, there are plenty of captains nearby with sportfishing yachts that can put you on the bite.

 In 2010, the Van Leeuwens bought their lodge.
 After a nine-year partnership with Texans Hill Dishman and Craig Johnson, Kiwi and Liz bought the Allure II in 2016.